RAKWireless/quectel-CM-for-rpi/README.md

       $ sudo ./install.sh

 step 4: If you want rak2013 to dial automatically after the Raspberry Pi starts, please enter the "sudo systemctl enable qmi_connect.service" command after the installation is complete.

+You can view some other function descriptions in the advanced directory.